khaoticdude/nSpector/README.md

 # nSpector
-This tool was created so that NMAP scan results can be analyzed queried in a way similar to tools like Zenmap and Metasploit.
+This tool was created so that NMAP scan results can be analyzed and queried in a way similar to tools like Zenmap and Metasploit.
 Zenmap is no longer supported (python2), and Metasploit is a bit bulky just for this task.

 ## Requirements
 - Python3